Retiring in Rhode Island

 • Natural disasters: Rhode Island is prone to natural disasters such as hurricanes and flooding, which could be a concern for retirees living in certain areas.

-If Rhode Island is your chosen retirement state, here are some of the best places to retire in:
+If the Ocean State is your chosen retirement state, here are some of the best places to retire in Rhode Island:

 1. Newport: Located on Aquidneck Island, Newport is a historic city with a vibrant cultural scene.
 Retirees can enjoy the city's rich history, beautiful beaches, and numerous restaurants and shops.